Scottish Coins & Tokens

 Silver Round Halfpenny.
 Front facing

-bust of rougher work; crown of three fleurs with large
+bust of rougher work; crown of three fleurs with

-day example, based on the style and rather random lettering.
+the day example, based on the style and rather random lettering.
 The Mike Vosper ticket had this as Scottish

 James 1st.
 I've pondered and pondered